daira/halo2/book/src/design/proving-system/lookup.md

 Z_{2^k} = Z_0 = 1.
 $$

-This is a version of the permutation argument which allows $A'$ and $S'$ to be permutations of $A$ and $S,$ respectively, but doesn't specify the exact permutations.
+This is a version of the permutation argument that allows $A'$ and $S'$ to be permutations of $A$ and $S,$ respectively, but doesn't specify the exact permutations.
 $\beta$ and $\gamma$ are separate challenges so that we can combine these two permutation arguments into one without worrying that they might interfere with each other.